Here’s the thought process that runs through the mind of many of a budding game designer:

 The Common Alternative: The Expandable Card Game

-Although ECGs have had a lot of success, no ECG has reached the levels of success of the Big Three.
+The only successful card games outside of the Big Three have used the ECG model.
+That being said, no ECG has come close to the level of success of the Big Three.
 I think this is a commentary on how powerful the CCG model is: even though it is exploitative, players love the dopamine rush associated with gambling, and they also love the idea that their cards might have value on the secondary market.
-On a positive note, ECGs can be adapted more easily for casual audiences and therefore may not require such a large budget upfront.
-ECGs are certainly a more friendly model for card game designers who want to find a niche among the Big Three and Hearthstone.
+Although ECGs can be adapted more easily for casual audiences, playing them competitively can still be quite expensive depending on how sets are sold.

 Uncharted Territory: The Versioned Card Game

 Another alternative to both the CCG and the ECG is the Versioned Card Game (VCG).
 This is a business model that I’m exploring in Legacy’s Allure, the game I’m developing.
 The core idea is that the game is released in versions (or editions), with new versions updating existing cards rather than simply adding more cards.
 This model is best-suited for competitive play, since it makes balancing easier, removes power creep, and minimizes “card glut” — the tendency for CCGs to overwhelm players with new cards.
-The downside is that versioned cards are guaranteed to have no secondary market value since they’ll be obsolete at the end of each competitive season.
+The downside is that a VCG will not appeal to collectors / investors, since the cards become obsolete at the end of each competitive season.

 - Take Dominion, for example, which is probably the most popular card game of the past two decades that isn’t a CCG.
 Dominion could use this model: You buy a starter kit with 10 random stacks of identical cards plus victory and gold cards.
 If you wanted to expand your available stacks, you’d have to buy booster packs of random stacks.
 This CCG model would not have changed how the game is played.
 Likewise, Magic cards could be sold without any rarity system or randomized lots using an ECG model, and this would not have changed how Magic is played.